 Annual fee: $95 (waived the first year)

 Why it’s great: This card is best for its simplicity.
 To start, you’ll earn a 50,000 point early spend bonus that is worth $500 in free travel such as cruises or potentially more if you transfer them to one of Capital One’s airline partners.
 Then, you’ll earn a flat 2x points on every purchase, regardless of whether you’re booking a cruise, buying a cup of coffee or something else.
+You’ll also earn 5 Miles per dollar on hotels and rental cars booked through Capital One Travel.
 What’s great about the fixed-value redemption option is that unlike the Chase cards previously mentioned, you don’t necessarily need to book your cruise through Capital One’s travel portal.
 You can book your cruise any way you want and then “erase” some or all of the cost of your booking after.

-4. The Platinum Card from American Express [Learn How to Apply]
+4. The Business Platinum Card® from American Express [Learn How to Apply]

 Current offer: 60,000 Membership Rewards after spending $5,000 in the first three months.